StudyClubForSplunk/conf23/Phase_2_Scaling_Splunk.md

 # Scaling Splunk
 ## Ambition bites the nails of success

-### This phase is designed to build out our Splunk infrastructure to be able to handle more data using best practices and our consultant experience to install and configure Splunk.
-We are going to go over connecting via ssh, explain why you should create a dedicated Splunk user, installing Splunk, checking permissions and starting your Splunk instance.
+### This phase is designed to build out our Splunk infrastructure to be able to handle more data using best practices and our consultant experience.

 ### [Discussion Point] : Screenshot Guidance
 ### [Discussion Point] : Implementation Planning (ITIL)